statsig-io/docs/docs/guides/featureflags-or-experiments.md

 title: When to use Feature Flags vs. Experiments?
 ---

+With Statsig, you can create control and test groups and compare them using A/B testing via either **feature gates** or **experiments**.
+This guide helps clarify when to use a feature gate versus an experiment, depending on your needs.

 :::note
 In Statsig, _feature flags_ are referred to as **feature gates** in the UI and SDKs.
 :::

-With Statsig, you can create control and test groups and compare them using A/B testing via either **feature gates** or **experiments**.
-This guide helps clarify when to use a feature gate versus an experiment, depending on your needs.

 ---

 ## What Do You Need?

-- **Feature Gate**: Use this if you want to measure the impact of a feature and roll it out gradually.
+- **Feature Gate**: Use this if you want to measure the impact of a feature or/and roll it out gradually.
 - **Experiment**: Use this when you want to test hypotheses between multiple product variants.

 ---